J-Moral/J-Moral/README.md

 I am a **Biomedical Engineer** on the path to becoming a **Physician Scientist**, using **data and design to advance healthcare**.
 I combine analytical precision with creative problem solving, building solutions that merge innovation with empathy.

-- 🧩 **Hackathon Achievement:** Placed **3rd in the Bloomberg x TKH Hackathon**, developing backend logic, scheduling flow, and HTML forms for a peer-matching app.
+- 🧩 **Hackathon Achievement:** Placed **3rd in the Bloomberg x TKH Hackathon**, developing backend logic, scheduling flow, and HTML forms for a peer matching app.
-- 💡 Exploring the intersection of **AI, medicine, and human-centered innovation.**
+- 💡 Exploring the intersection of **AI, medicine, and human centered innovation.**
 - 🌿 Balancing science, storytelling, and persistence in every project.

 ---